What You Should Know About Automated Investing

 Automated investing should not be someone picking stocks for you.
 It is generated instead by algorithms—intelligent computer programs that follow standard investment rules.

 Robo-advisors prevent people from making decisions on impulse that could potentially ruin their investment.
-This makes them useful for people who want a consistent, worry-free system free of charge.
+This makes them useful for people who want a consistent, worry-free system free of charge, especially beginners exploring automated investing for the first time.

 Perfect for Beginners and People Short on Time

-These platforms are literally built for ease.
 It doesn’t matter how old you are, how much experience you have, or if you know what finance terms mean.
 The platform takes over once you’ve finished setting it up.
-It chooses your investments, diversifies your capital in various assets, and reinvests its income.
+It chooses your investments, diversifies your capital in various assets, and reinvests its income—showcasing how automated investing works step by step.

 According to a Statista study, more than $1.4 trillion around the globe is invested in robo-advisors, and this figure is about to get larger.
-People are using these tools more and more, simply because they work and help our busy lives.
+The increasing use of these tools in busy lives is a testament to their effectiveness and benefits.

 You Still Need to Learn the Basics